 About the audience:

-There are several hundred employees in this organization that work in various departments with different functions.
+The employees in this organization work in various departments with different functions.
 The employees work on multiple campuses and their roles range from administrative support to senior professional.
 Due to time constraints and a desire to complete the design of this course, it would not be possible for the subject matter expert or instructional designer to interview individuals.
-To better understand the competence levels of the participants who would be taking this course, team managers were given a list of questions to discuss in their staff meetings.
+To better understand the competence levels of the participants who would be taking this course, a sampling of team managers were given a list of questions to discuss in their staff meetings.

 The following questions were asked: